 Butternut Squash Shakshuka — A healthy recipe with eggs poached in a spiced butternut squash sauce, and topped with feta and fresh herbs.
-The perfect breakfast, brunch, or any meal!
+A quick and easy vegetarian and gluten-free meal!

 Oh, shakshuka.
 I still don’t know how to pronounce you.
 I’m only half sure I know how to spell you.
 But I sure as hell know how to eat you.
 With BREAD.
 Lotsa crusty (preferably sourdough) bread.

 Eggs in purgatory.
 Eggs in tomato sauce.
 Heaven on earth.
 Whatever you call it, this humble peasant dish has become a dear friend to my dinner, breakfast, brunch, and lunch plate.

 The spiced squash makes a flavorful sauce for the eggs.

 Feta cheese adds a creamy and salty bite to the dish.

 Cooking it all in one skillet makes this quick and easy to prepare.

 Start by preheating your oven to 375°F. Heat a cast iron or oven-safe skillet over medium heat, and adding a teaspoon of oil.
 Add 1/2 cup of diced yellow onion, and cook for 3 to 5 minutes, or until softened.
 Add 2 cloves of minced garlic, and cook for an additional 30 seconds.